chili-epfl/cscl2015-eyetracking-orchestration/data/Study3/README.md

-JDC2014 - An eyetracking dataset from facilitating a semi-authentic multi-tabletop lesson
+DELANA - An eyetracking dataset from facilitating a series of laptop-based lessons
 =======================================================

-This dataset contains eye-tracking data from a single subject (a researcher), facilitating three collaborative learning lessons in a multi-tabletop classroom, with real 10-12 year old students.
-These sessions were recorded during an "open doors day" at the [CHILI Lab](http://chili.epfl.ch).
+This dataset contains eye-tracking data from a two subjects (an expert and a novice teachers), facilitating three collaborative learning lessons (2 for the expert, 1 for the novice) in a classroom with laptops and a projector, with real master-level students.
+These sessions were recorded during a course on the topic of digital education and learning analytics at [EPFL](http://epfl.ch).

 This dataset has been used in several scientific works, such as the [CSCL 2015](http://isls.org/cscl2015/) conference paper "The Burden of Facilitating Collaboration: Towards Estimation of Teacher Orchestration Load using Eye-tracking Measures", by Luis P. Prieto, Kshitij Sharma, Yun Wen & Pierre Dillenbourg.
 The analysis and usage of this dataset is available publicly at https://github.com/chili-epfl/cscl2015-eyetracking-orchestration